 Construction of the 3.3-mile M-1 streetcar holds the promise of catalyzing further investment, economic development and urban renewal in Downtown Detroit – the city’s central business district – and surrounding neighborhoods.
 JPMorgan Chase is supporting the M-1 project by working to raise $30 million in New Markets Tax Credits, the cornerstone of the project’s financing.
-We also are making a $1.5 million philanthropic grant to M-1 RAIL, the nonprofit organization that is leading M-1’s construction, and providing an additional $1 million to Midtown Detroit Inc.’s program to mitigate the temporary impact of the M-1 construction on local businesses and help them remain healthy and vibrant so they can enjoy the benefits of the completed rail line.
+We're making a $1.5 million philanthropic grant to M-1 RAIL, the nonprofit organization that is leading M-1’s construction.
+Additionally, we are providing another $1 million to Midtown Detroit Inc.’s program to mitigate the temporary impact of the M-1 construction on local businesses and help them remain healthy and vibrant so they can enjoy the benefits of the completed rail line.

 Bringing the Global Cities Initiative to Detroit